JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 ### Your contribution

 The project can be tailored around the background and interests of participants and depending on ability, several standalone mini-projects can be created.
-Potential participants can expect to work on:
+Participants can potentially work on:
 -   Generalised variance estimation methods using taylor linearisation
 -   Post-stratification, raking or calibration, GREG estimation and related methods.
 -   Connect Survey.jl with [FreqTable.jl](https://github.com/nalimilan/FreqTables.jl) for contingency table analysis, or to survival analysis, or a machine learning library.